 Students are responsible for knowing all policies and procedures contained in this catalog and those procedures and requirements specific to the program of study.
 (Student handbooks are available in most academic departments.)
-Requirements for degrees above the master's level are listed with individual program descriptions.
+All requirements for the master's degree must be met within five years from the date of matriculation in the program of study.
+The time limits of doctoral programs vary.